 KS3 Opportunities

-This section details some of the many trips and visits our students have taken part in before Covid-19.
 These visits are part of the rich and extensive extra curricular programme which helps to broaden the mind and develop the notion of ourselves as global citizens.

-Our KS3 international visits have given students the opportunity to go white water rafting in the Ardeche, make gelato in Italy, visit the windmill fields of Holland and take part in cultural visits and exchanges to France and Spain.
+In the past, our KS3 international visits have given students the opportunity to go white water rafting in the Ardeche, make gelato in Italy, visit the windmill fields of Holland and take part in cultural visits and exchanges to France and Spain.

 In addition, there are many opportunities to visit places of local interest and to visit cities such as London, to go to the theatre in the West End or visit the capital’s museums or art galleries.